 The smallest country on the British mainland punches well above its weight when it comes to places to visit.
 Have a read of this article and find out why Wales is on an unstoppable staycation rise.

 Wales is home to some of the most wondrous coastal landscapes you could possibly feast your eyes on.
-It’s the UK’s hub of dramatic scenery, with untouched wilderness extending for mile and mile inland and out to the coast.
+It’s the UK’s hub of dramatic scenery, with untouched wilderness extending for mile and mile inland and out to beaches on the coast.

 Home to seven of our fantastic parks and a whole host of attractions, Wales is a place where scenery and history come together to create a wealth of things to do with your loved ones.